Like yoga, surfing forces one to live in the present and is a meditation of its own

 $60 Per Person Per Lesson Group Rates Available (Minimum of 4 people, Maximum of 8 people includes 2 instructors)

 3 Day SURF CLINIC

-A personalized private clinic for beginners or intermediate surfers that includes 1 hour of classroom time each day and an evaluation of surf skills and progression with 1.5 hour water time.
+A personalized private clinic for beginners or intermediate surfers that includes an evaluation of surf skills and progression with 2 hours water time.
 This program is intended to take your surfing to the next level, live the lifestyle with local surfers and explore less crowded breaks.

 *includes photography and video when conditions allow

 1 week Surf Immersion Course

 For the person looking to dive head first into the surf lifestyle and to connect with like minded people.
 From dawn patrol to a sunset sessions, we eat, breathe and dream of surf.
 A complete comprehensive course and training guide into surfing.
 We keep our bodies in peak condition, through diet, exercise and getting a good night´s sleep.
 You will learn proper paddling technique to catch green waves and turn down the line.